Maneless zebra: Taxonomy

 The maneless zebra was first described in 1921 by the Swedish zoologist Einar Lönnberg.
-He gave it the name Equus borensis based on a type specimen collected near the town of Bor in South Sudan.
+He gave it the name Equus borensis based on a type specimen collected near the town of Bor, South Sudan.
 Later the maneless zebras have been described by several others.
-Also in 1954 by Tony Henley, then a ranger in the game department of the Protectorate of Uganda based in Moroto and in charge of Karamoja District.
+Also in 1954 by Tony Henley, then a ranger in the Game Department of the Protectorate of Uganda based in Moroto and in charge of Karamoja District.
 Recently, the animals in the Kidepo Valley National Park have been studied by the Kidepo Wildlife Foundation.

-In a research study conducted by J. Pluháček, L. Bartoš and J. Vichová, it was found that out of four plain zebra subspecies, the maneless zebra was the only subspecies that male infanticides were not found.
+Research in 2006 conducted by J. Pluháček, L. Bartoš and J. Vichová, found that out of four plain zebra subspecies, the maneless zebra was the only subspecies that male infanticides were not found.

+Testing of mitochondrial DNA in 2008 showed little genetic differentiation in plains zebra, despite the morphological differences described above.